 There are au-pair and nanny jobs all around the world, general these are the most popular destinations:

-Working as an au pair is a very rewarding and also can be a challenging experience.
+Au pair positions are popular with people who are looking for an exciting new way to live overseas.
+This role is very rewarding but it can also be a challenging experience.
 There are opportunities to work abroad all around the world and each destination and positions will be different.
 As an au-pair you will typically work up to 25 hours per week over 5 days and be treated as family member.
 Some jobs will include holidays where you will often get to travel with a family on an overseas vacation.

 You will get formal training and for most jobs you do not need to be qualified or highly experienced to apply.
 Most jobs are live in meaning you will live with a local family and take full time charge of children.
 An au pair position can vary from family to family, but generally you might be expected to work hard and possibly long hours.
 It really depends on the age of the children you will be looking after, you might need to cook, clean, take them to school or local activities, play with them, help with homework and generally help out at home.